bem/bem-core/common.docs/rationale/rationale.en.md

-# BEMHTML: a Templating Engine for BEM
+# BEMHTML: a templating tngine for BEM

-**BEMHTML** is a templating engine for thous who are using [BEM-metodology](http://bem.info/method) for web-development.
+**BEMHTML** is a templating engine for thous who are using [BEM metodology](http://bem.info/method) for web development.

 BEMHTML is:
  * an HTML layout in terms of blocks, elements and modifiers;